Wootton, Northamptonshire: Governance

-As a former village distinct from the town, it has its own Parish Council, unlike more recent 20th and 21st century suburbs of the town.
+As a former village distinct from the town, it has its own Parish Council, unlike more recent 20th- and 21st-century suburbs of the town.
 In the 20th century the parish was merged with East Hunsbury, a rural area before development in the 1980s.
 However, the combined Wootton and Hunsbury Parish was demerged again in 2015; the Wootton part initially gaining the name "Wootton, Wootton Fields and Simpson Manor", before it was agreed that this was too much of a mouthful, and the parish was reverted to its original name, Wootton.

 The village is mostly in the Nene Valley ward of West Northamptonshire Council, with small parts of the parish in the Hackleton and Grange Park ward.

 Demographics

 The 2001 census showed there were 2,015 people living in the parish, 978 male, 1,037 female in 885 dwellings.
 The 2011 Census showed that the ward had expanded rapidly to 11,180.

+The 2021 census showed that 8,591 people lived in the parish, a rise from the 2011 census figure of 8,376 and the 2001 census figure of 5,563.